Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## 6. Example usage (e.g., Jupyter notebooks)

 ## 7. Links to datasets and dependencies

+Some of the multiparameter dataset can be obtained from hydrology data from EA i.e [EA](https://www.google.com), [matplotlib](https://matplotlib.org/),

 The model is developed using Python and related dependencies.
 To run the model, you must install the valid libraries i.e [pandas](https://www.google.com), [matplotlib](https://matplotlib.org/), [prophet](https://facebook.github.io/prophet/), and [animation](https://matplotlib.org/stable/users/explain/animations/animations.html).